 Other Terms to Be Aware Of

 Utilizing short-term rental programs is not as simple as placing an ad online.
 There are certain measures you must abide by as a Pennsylvania resident.

 - Third-Party Broker: Some third-party brokers voluntarily collect and remit the Pennsylvania hotel occupancy tax on behalf of hosts.
 Users must review the terms to determine who is responsible for collecting and remitting the state and/or local tax.

 - Registering to Collect the Tax: However, before collecting the tax, you must be registered with the Department of Revenue for a Sales, Use, and Hotel Occupancy Tax License.

 - Remitting the Tax: After registering and obtaining a tax license and account number, taxpayers must file returns and remit the tax electronically.

 - Separate Income: It is important to note that hotel occupancy taxes are separate from income earned from renting short-term lodging.

-Diving into short-term rentals as a business venture is one to thoroughly review.
-It is best to review your options with a real estate attorney before you sign any paperwork to ensure you are not violating any local statutes.
+Committing to short-term rentals as a business venture is something one should thoroughly review.
+It’s best to review your options with a real estate attorney before you sign any paperwork to ensure you are not violating any local statutes.

 Contact the Short Term Rental Attorneys of Mazzoni Karam Petorak & Valvano